hackclub/hackclub/workshops/drum_pad/README.md

 ```

-We are done with our styling and layout:
+Now that we have finished our styling, here's what your website should look like:

 ![Preview of HTML with finished layout CSS applied, and our pad borders colored](https://cloud-ms6ubs6qu.vercel.app/0screencapture-drum-emmanuel39hanks-repl-co-2020-11-07-23_20_37.png)

-## JavaScript Part:
+## JavaScript:

-And finally, we are done with our CSS.
-It now looks good, but when you click on the buttons, we have no sound.
+When you click on the buttons, we have no sound.
 We need to write our JavaScript code that will get us sound.

 We will start by navigating to the `index.html` file to link our JavaScript file.
 Then, just before the end of your `<body>` tag, import your `script.js` file that will be used when our document loads: